 So, I decided to build hay, a first-on-the-market software development success platform that helps engineering managers have meaningful and data-driven conversations with their developers.

 hay takes a holistic approach to assessing developers' output, wellbeing, team feedback, and career growth.
 It prepares engineering managers for one-on-one meetings by getting them the context they need to empower their engineers.
-Its our answer to unfocused, ineffective, and purposeless one-on-one meetings.
+It’s our answer to unfocused, ineffective, and purposeless one-on-one meetings.

 If you're interested to see how hay works and how it could improve your one-on-one meetings, you can write to me at tomek@howareyou.work or book a call at the bottom.